 The bill amends K.S.A.
 2024 Supp.
 60-226 to establish regulations for third-party litigation funding agreements in civil procedure.
-It requires parties to disclose specific information to the court within 30 days of initiating a legal action or executing a funding agreement, including the identities of all parties involved, any control or approval rights granted to the funder, and any known relationships between the funder and the opposing party.
-The bill also ensures that information regarding these funding agreements is not admissible in court and protects nonprofit organizations from disclosing their members or donors.
-Additionally, it limits the discovery of these agreements to maintain confidentiality and clarifies that existing civil procedure rules remain in effect unless modified by this legislation.
+It requires parties to disclose specific information about these agreements to the court and other involved parties within 30 days of initiating legal action or executing the agreement.
+This disclosure includes details about the contracting parties, any control or approval rights granted to the funder, relationships with adverse parties, and the nature of the financial interest.
+The bill also specifies that information regarding these funding agreements is not admissible in court and limits the discovery and disclosure requirements, particularly protecting nonprofit organizations from revealing their members or donors.

-The bill introduces a definition for "reasonable interest," capping it at a total interest rate of 11.1% of the principal, and defines "third-party litigation funding agreement" to include agreements where a non-party pays legal expenses with compensation contingent on the claim's outcome, excluding agreements that only allow recovery of the provided amount plus reasonable interest.
-It also includes a severability clause for subsection (b)(3)(B) to ensure enforceability of remaining portions if any part is found unconstitutional or invalid.
-Furthermore, the bill repeals K.S.A.
+Additionally, the bill introduces a definition for "reasonable interest," capping it at 11.1% of the principal amount in legal claims, and defines "third-party litigation funding agreement" to clarify the nature of such agreements.
+It includes a severability clause for subsection (b)(3)(B) to ensure that if any part is found unconstitutional, the remaining provisions remain enforceable.
+The bill also repeals K.S.A.
 2024 Supp.
-60-226 and states that the act will take effect upon its publication in the statute book.
+60-226 and states that it will take effect upon publication in the statute book.

 Statutes affected: As introduced: 60-226